cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 The *second* shrinker,
 [shrink_worker()](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/mm/zswap.c?h=v6.19#n1324),
 is the limit-based fallback that only fires when the pool limit is actually hit.
-That's where the performance cliff lives -- more on that below.
+That's where the performance cliff lives, and there's more on that below.

-Here's what the `zswap_shrinker_count()` does as part of dynamic shrinking:
+The tricky part is deciding how many pages to evict.
+Evict too few and the pool keeps filling, evict too many and you thrash pages back in from disk immediately after.
+Here's how `zswap_shrinker_count()` handles that:

 {% cc %}